General Rental Conditions

 The Principal agrees to:

-A scan of the initial inventory and final inventory and/or inventory of the furniture will then be sent to the Lessee via email.
-If Le Collectionist signed the initial and final inventories and/or the inventory of the furniture on the Principal's behalf and at their express request, a scan will be sent to them via email.
+A copy of the initial inventory and final inventory of the furniture will then be sent to the Lessee via email.
+If Le Collectionist signed the initial and final inventories on the Principal's behalf and at their express request, a copy will be sent to them via email.

 Article 9 – Security Deposit